Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Primitive factorizations of a Coxeter element

 Now, arguing exactly as in the proof of Thm.~\ref{Thm: Primitive facto enume}, but going up (see Figures~\ref{Fig: Lift of the LL map} and~\ref{Fig: LL' map for C_Z}) only until $C_Z\setminus Z$, we recover the formula via a single degree calculation:

 One significant advantage of this approach is that it provides a natural $q$-version of the enumerative formula that can be shown to satisfy CSP's analogous to the one in \cite{theo-CSP}:

 In recent work \cite[Thm.~3.5]{douglass-restricting-invariants}, Amend et al. give sufficient conditions for $C_Z$ to act as a reflection group (and a characterization for the infinite family; see their Corol.~4.8).
-Notice that this is not equivalent with the statement that the restricted arrangement $\mathcal{A}_W^Z$ is a reflection arrangement (see \cite[Remark~5.2]{douglass-restricting-invariants}). \begin{remark} If $C_Z$ does not act as a reflection group, then the morphism $LL'$ will not be as simple (i.e. it will not be a quasi-homogeneous polynomial map anymore).
-We can still calculate the above Hilbert series, but the answer is not as explicit; namely, the $q$-version of the overcounting factor is simply the Hilbert series of the invariant ring $\CC[Z]^{C_Z}$. \end{remark}
+Notice that this is not equivalent to the statement that the restricted arrangement $\mathcal{A}_W^Z$ is a reflection arrangement (see \cite[Remark~5.2]{douglass-restricting-invariants}). \begin{remark} If $C_Z$ does not act as a reflection group, then the morphism $LL'$ will not be as simple (i.e. it will not be a quasi-homogeneous polynomial map anymore).
+We can still calculate the above Hilbert series, but the answer is not as explicit; namely, it is unclear how the \emph{correct} $q$-version of the overcounting factor is related to the Hilbert series of the invariant ring $\CC[Z]^{C_Z}$. \end{remark}